deepankerkoul/deepankerkoul.github.io/_pages/cv.md

 * Part of Orbit Shifters program at Cognizant Technology Solutions.

 * Course Topper in “Introduction to Information Security” conducted by IIT Madras.
-(Overall Rank 24).

 * Course Topper in “Digital Switching – I” conducted by IIT Kanpur.
-(Overall Rank 5).

 * Selected for ‘INSPIRE Science Camp’ organized by Dept. of Science & Technology, Govt. of India at National Institute of Technology - Srinagar 2012.